Simultaneous inference for linear mixed model parameters with an application to small area estimation: Simulation experiments

-Figure \ref{fig:me} displays 95\% bootstrap SPI in light blue and \cite{chatterjee2008parametric} cluster-wise prediction intervals (CPI) in blue.
-The critical values for the latter have been selected using parametric bootstrap such that each CPI covers its $\mu_d$, $d=1,\dots, D$ with a probability $0.95$, cfr., \cite{chatterjee2008parametric} for details.
+Let us revisit the differences between CPI and SPI.
+Figure \ref{fig:me} displays 95\% bootstrap SPI in light blue and CPIs of \cite{chatterjee2008parametric} in dark blue.
+The critical values for CPIs have been calculated using parametric bootstrap, cf.\ \cite{chatterjee2008parametric} for details.
 In comparison to CPI, SPI covers all clusters with a certain probability.
 Black dots represent the true mixed parameters $\mu_{d}$.
-Out of the 30, 3 are clearly outside of their CPI, and another 4 on the boundary.
-Recall that this does not happen by chance but by construction: for $100(1-\alpha)$\% CPI about $100\alpha$\% (often many more) of the cluster parameters are not in their intervals.
-In contrast, our SPIs contain all of the true mixed parameters.
-Moreover, the SPIs do not seem to be excessively wide but just as wide as necessary: one cluster mean is right at the upper bound of its SPI. \begin{remark} CPI and SPI are methodologically different and constructed to cover distinct sets with a certain probability.
-Hence, one can argue that their direct comparison is flawed and should not be investigated.
-We do not claim otherwise; rather, this illustration serves to highlight why SPIs are highly relevant in practice.
-Figures \ref{fig:me} and \ref{fig:interval_est} demonstrate that the cluster-wise inference leads to completely erroneous conclusions once applied to perform joint statements and comparisons.
-Secondly, we hope to convince practitioners to apply SPI if their goal is to compare mixed parameters across clusters. \end{remark}
+Out of thirty, three cluster-level parameters (eighth, twenty-second and twenty-third) are clearly outside of their CPI, and another four (first, seventh, eleventh and twenty-fifth) are on their boundary.
+It does not happen by chance or by the simulation design, but by the construction of CPIs: for $100(1-\alpha)$\% CPI, about $100\alpha$\% of the true mixed parameters are not covered by their intervals.
+Figure \ref{fig:me} illustrates even more severe case with 10\% of the true parameters not covered by CPIs.
+In contrast, SPI contains all of the true mixed parameters.
+Moreover, SPI is not excessively wide compared to CPI.
+In fact, SPI seems just as wide as necessary; twenty-third cluster-level mean is right at the boundary.
+Undoubtedly, CPI and SPI are methodologically different and constructed to cover distinct sets with a certain probability.
+One can thus argue that their direct comparison is flawed and should not be investigated.
+We do not claim otherwise; rather, Figure \ref{fig:me} serves as an illustration of a practical relevance of SPI as a valid tool for comparing mixed parameters across clusters.
+Moreover, Figure \ref{fig:me} demonstrates that the cluster-wise inference can lead to erroneous conclusions once applied to perform joint statements or comparisons.